 (“Weimar Imperial Constitution”)

-The German People, few in Number and inspired by their Will, by renewing and by strengthening Freedom and Justice in the Empire, by serving internal and external Peace and by fostering social Progress, have given themselves this Constitution.
+The German People, few in Number and empowered by their Will, through the active renewal and strengthening of Freedom and Justice in the Empire, the serving of domestic and foreign Peace and the fostering of Social progress, have created this Constitution.

 Article I: The German Empire is a Republic.
-State authority emanates out from the People.
+State authority derives from the consent of the governed.

-Article IV: The recognized universal Rules of International law are effective as binding Components of Imperial laws.
+Article IV: The recognized universal Rules of International law are in-effect binding Components of all Imperial and State laws.

-Article V: State authority turns into an Imperial affair through the Organs of the Empire on the Foundation of the Imperial Constitution, into a States affair through the Organs of the States practiced on the Foundation of the Constitutions of the States.
+Article V: State authority is a federal prerogative whenever it is exercised through the Organs of the Empire on the Foundation of the Imperial Constitution, and State-based whenever it is exercised through the Organs of the States on the Foundation of the various State government constitutions.